Selected working papers

 International competition has led to the increasing adoption of labor-replacing technology.
 What are the consequences of this development for international integration?
 I posit that robots can make workers more productive, increasing the opportunity cost of rent-seeking behavior via union activities.
 Consequently, the political influence of unions falls in response to robot adoption, with important implications for domestic and international politics and policy.
 Using data from the U.S. (2004-2014) and leveraging quasi-exogenous variation in international competition in the exposure to robots at the congressional district level, I show that an increase in robot adoption reduces substantively the likelihood that congresspeople vote with unions' interests---especially regarding policy that compensates the losers from international competition.
 This effect is larger in areas with larger shares of skilled workers, lending support to the hypothesized opportunity-cost mechanism.
 Reductions in union activities, political contributions, and lower support for cosmopolitanism and for taxation explain this finding.

 A theory of protectionist populism: The role of elite cues and identity on protectionism.
-Mimeo, New York University.
-2024.
-(Submitted)
+Submitted.

 Abstract